authelia/authelia/docs/configuration/authentication/file.md

  All algorithm tuning is supported by Argon2id except Key length.
 The only configuration variables that affects SHA512 are rounds and salt length.
-The configuration variables are unique to the file authentication provider, thus they all exist in a key under the file authentication configuration called `password_hashing`.
+The configuration variables are unique to the file authentication provider, thus they all exist in a key under the file authentication configuration key called `password_hashing`.
+We have set what are considered to  be sane and recommended defaults, if you're unsure about which settings to tune, please see the parameters below, or for a more in depth understanding see the referenced documentation.

  Example:
  ```